Alvin Marriott: Kingston, Panama, the USA and Europe

 After his father died in 1923, his family moved to the capital, Kingston.
 As the oldest of four siblings, Marriott sold his creations to help family finances, including busts of famous people such as King George V and Governor Richards.
 He married a schoolfriend, Beatrice Black, in 1928.
 They went on to have eight children.

 From 1930 he worked as a furniture maker and carver and won a number of prizes.
 He gained travel experience, going to Panama to do carpentry in 1940 and then to the US in 1944 as a farmworker, where his artistic skills were celebrated locally and he did a bust of president Franklin D. Roosevelt.
 He received a scholarship from the British Council in 1947 to enrol at Camberwell School of Arts and Crafts in London for his first-ever formal artistic training.
 He was retained as a lecturer the following academic year.
 He then began work on carvings for the restoration of the UK Houses of Parliament to replace the wartime bomb damage.
 He also carved for different furniture makers.

 Later work for Jamaica

 In 1951 he returned to Jamaica and produced carvings for the University of the West Indies.
-He created Jamaica's coronation gift for H.M.
-Queen Elizabeth II, a carved wooden tray.
+He created Jamaica's coronation gift for Queen Elizabeth II, a carved wooden tray.

 He taught at the Jamaica School of Arts and Crafts (1955–61).
 He left for England to sculpt the statue "Athlete" based on Jamaica's first Olympic gold medallist, Arthur Wint.
 It stands at the National Stadium and was unveiled by Princess Margaret in 1962 for the Central American and Caribbean Games.

 He was employed as the chief of architectural embellishments for builder A.D.
 Scott Ltd.

 He completed busts of the Jamaican National Heroes prime minister Alexander Bustamante, pan-Africanist Marcus Garvey and premier Norman Manley, as well as Governor-General Sir Clifford Campbell and leading supporter of Jamaican sports Sir Herbert Macdonald.